Culture, connection and futures otherwise.

 Connection

-Repairing fractured connection to self (purpose, identity & expression), community, ancestry, land and possibility to me, is the foundation to creating worlds we wish to belong to.
+Repairing connection to self (purpose, identity & expression), community, ancestry, land and possibility to me, is the foundation to creating worlds we wish to belong to.

 Culture

-Cultural Arts are a cure for connection, a call to togetherness and the technology with which we can imagine and remember worlds we’ve never lived in.
+Cultural arts are a cure for connection, a call to togetherness and the technology with which we can imagine and remember worlds we’ve never lived in.

 Change